sean-parent/sean-parent.github.io/_posts/2021-03-31-relaxing-requirements-of-moved-from-objects.md

 Geoffrey Romer's paper, [P2027R0](#p2027) makes the observation that _valid but unspecified_ does not compose.
 The result is that any composite object requires additional code to move the object into a valid state on move.

+{:#bl-move-annoyance}
 Attempting to make all operations total with respect to moved-from objects imposes an unnecessary performance penalty and the implementation of such operations is error-prone.
 Examples and details are provided in an _Annoyance_ I wrote for the upcoming [_Embracing Modern C++ Safely_](#move-annoyance).
-An example directly from the standard library is detailed in the [Weaker Guarantees for Future Components] section.
+An example directly from the standard library is detailed in the [Weaker Guarantees for Future Components](#weaker-guarantees-for-future-components) section.
 {:#bl-move-annoyance}

 In [the discussion](https://lists.isocpp.org/lib-ext/2020/01/14004.php) of [P2027R0](#p2027) there is a lot of confusion about the difference between requirements and guarantees in the Standard.
 In short, the standard library _requirements_ impose a set of syntactic and semantic requirements on operations on arguments (both types and values) passed to a standard component. i.e., Give `std::find(f, l, v)`; it is required that `f` and `l` denotes a [_valid range_](https://eel.is/c++draft/iterator.requirements#def:range,valid).